-Our goal is to advance democracy by reaching immigrant voters
+Our goal is to advance democracy by effectively reaching immigrant voters

 American voters are changing demographically.
 Our campaigns must recognize and reflect those changes.